gipeshka/http-illusion/README.md

 All the matches check that given value is a subset of the value in a request.

+Response is defined by `response` object in a request.

 Response has the following fields hat can be used to describe http response:

 - `status` int